cal-itp/data-infra/docs/contribute/content_types.md

 (content-types)=
 # Types of Content
 ## What kinds of content can I put in the documentation?
-Keep reading below to find some of the common content types used in the Cal-ITP Data Services Documentation.
+On this page you can find some of the common content types used in the Cal-ITP Data Services Documentation.

 If you haven't yet, navigate to the [Best Practices](bp-reference) section of the documentation for more background on documentation structure and how to contribute.

 ### Images
 Images are currently being stored in the assets folder within each docs folder.
-Preference is for .Png file extension and no larger than 500kb.
+Preference is for `.png` file extension and no larger than 500kb.
 Images can be loaded into Jupyter Book by using the following syntax:

 ```
 ![Collection Matrix](XXX.png)
 ```
 ### Running Code
-To include code that will run within the jupyterbook documentation, use the following sytax:
+To include code that will run within a `.md` file, place the following sytax at the top of a `.md` document:

 ```
 ---